Terminally ill man caught between BCBS and Methodist Le Bonheur negotiations battle

 “Ninety days doesn’t help us he’s in stage five renal failure and they’re playing with his life and our lives," Connie said.
 “It’s my partner and his life and our life that you’re messing with.
 Please sign that contract.”

 The extension the Mah family is waiting for is offered, but on a case-by-case basis.
-In a statement to ABC24, Methodist Le Bonheur Healthcare says they “encourage other employers and their respective employees to reach out to BCBST to request the same special exemption.”
+In a statement to ABC24, Methodist Le Bonheur Healthcare says, for those in the state of Tennessee, they “encourage other employers and their respective employees to reach out to BCBST to request the same special exemption.”